 It’s a partnership where strategy and execution work together.

-If you want someone to churn out endless content with no strategic direction, a retainer won’t solve that — and it shouldn’t.
+If you want someone to churn out endless content with no strategic direction, a retainer won’t solve that, and it shouldn’t.

 When a retainer is more valuable than project work

-A retainer becomes the stronger choice when:
+A retainer-style approach (including fixed-term projects) becomes the stronger choice when:

 1. You want consistent output, not sporadic effort